alyssathi/diveLogger/README.md

 - React: of course, it's the best.
 - Typescript: only my second time using it.
 - Firestore: also only my second time using it.
-- Chakra UI: lighter weight than MUI and easier to customize it seems.
+- Material UI: practice more with customization

 ### Planned Features